jmcoimbra/sitemap2array/README.md

-# read-sitemap-xml
+# sitemap-xml-to-array

-A module to read simple sitemap.xml files online
+A module to read a simple sitemap.xml file online and return the URLs as an Array